Zukela/dissertation/docs/report.md

 Kaplan-Meier survival analysis was used to estimate and visualize overall survival probabilities over time.
 The `lifelines` library was employed for this purpose.

 *   Overall Kaplan-Meier survival curve:
+    This curve estimates the overall survival probability of the patient cohort over time, offering a visual representation of survival trends.
     ![Kaplan-Meier Survival Curve](../results/kaplan_meier_overall_survival.png)

 ### 3.4.
 Predictive Modeling